mlimberg/redux-no-react/README.md

-# Simple CRUD (idea box)
+# Simple CRUD App

-Built with redux and NO react
+A basic Idea Box app built with vanilla JS and redux (and NO react)

 # Webpack Boilerplate